-- Theft of money, property or assets

-- Inappropriate use of company assets

-- Submitting false expense claims

-- Forging, tampering with or falsely creating documents, including printed and electronic materials, records, online materials and electronic devices

-- Destroying or removing documents or records

-- Knowingly creating or distributing false financial information or reports

-- Deliberately ignoring or acquiescing in fraudulent activity

-- False Accounting

-- Unlawful Use of a Computer

-- Use/Custody of False Instruments

-- Counterfeit Currency, possession/use in or outside the State
+- Theft of money, property or assets. - Inappropriate use of company assets with the intent to defraud. - Submitting false expense claims. - Forging, tampering with or falsely creating documents, including printed and electronic materials, records, onlinematerials and electronic devices. - Destroying or removing documents or records (including without limitation email or phone correspondence). - Knowingly creating or distributing false financial information or reports. - Deliberately ignoring or acquiescing in fraudulent activity. - False Accounting. - Unlawful Use of a Computer or a Phone. - Use/Custody of False documents or records with the intent to defraud. - Possessing or using counterfeit currency in or outside the State. - Falsification, concealment, destruction or disposal of a document, or documents or information with intent, in circumstances whereby it is reasonable to conclude that the person knew or suspected that the document or information was or would be important and or/ relevant to conducting an investigation.